-If you handle oils and chemical without protecting your hands, you’re exposing yourself not only to skin damage but also to damage to your nervous system and vital organs.
-You also risk developing skin irritants, oversensitivity and corrosion damage because of the chemicals.
+If you handle oils and chemicals without protecting your hands, you’re exposing yourself to risks not only to skin damage but also to damage to your nervous system and vital organs.
+You also risk developing skin irritation, oversensitivity and corrosion damage because of the chemicals.

-Always use our chemical protection guide or consult with our sellers when choosing gloves.
+All Ejendals’ chemical gloves are tested and approved according to EN 374, chemical and microorganism risks.
 Chemical protection gloves are intended for single-day use, and sometimes for even shorter periods.

 THINGS TO CONSIDER WHEN CHOOSING CHEMICAL PROTECTION GLOVES:

-- A glove that gives good protection against a certain individual chemical may give very poor protection against a mixture of chemicals.
+- A glove that gives good protection against a certain individual chemical may give very poor protection against others or a mixture of chemicals.

 - As a rule, chemical protection gloves are intended for single-day use.
 They must not be re-used.